How to Map PostgreSQL Extension Dependencies Across Major Versions

 JOIN pg_available_extension_versions ev ON e.extname = ev.name

-LEFT JOIN pg_depend d ON e.oid = d.refobjid
+LEFT JOIN pg_depend d ON e.oid = d.refobjid -- LEFT JOIN keeps extensions with no tracked dependents

 ORDER BY e.extname, ev.version, d.deptype;